GargiMittal/Epistemico-23/README.md

 # 💭 About The project

-💠_ This repository serves as the official platform for the inaugural website of GWECA Government Women's Engineering College Ajmer, dedicated to the upcoming college fest, Epistemico '23.
-The fest will revolve around the theme of 'Genesis. _
+💠 This repository serves as the official platform for the inaugural website of GWECA Government Women's Engineering College Ajmer, dedicated to the upcoming college fest, Epistemico '23.
+The fest will revolve around the theme of 'Genesis.

-💠_This website has been crafted using HTML, CSS, and JavaScript._
+💠 This is a responsive website that has been crafted using HTML, CSS, and JavaScript.

 💠Live At [https://github.io/GargiMittal/Epistemico-23/](https://gargimittal.github.io/Epistemico-23/)